zombieCraig/DartRPG/memory-bank/progress.md

 ## Upcoming Milestones

+### Milestone: Countdown Clock Enhancements (April 2025)
+- ⬜ Add widget tests for ClocksTabView and components
+- ⬜ Test clock advancement and reset functionality
+- ⬜ Verify integration with journal entry system
+- ⬜ Test batch operations for advancing clocks by type
+- ⬜ Improve the visual design of the clock visualization
+- ⬜ Add animations for clock advancement
+- ⬜ Optimize mobile experience for the clocks tab
+- ⬜ Enhance accessibility features for the clock components

 ### Milestone: Quest System Enhancements (April 2025)
 - ⬜ Add unit tests for Quest model methods
 - ⬜ Implement widget tests for QuestsScreen